JetBrains/kotlin-web-site/docs/reference/basic-syntax.md

   // Using `x * y` yields error because they may hold nulls. if (x != null && y != null) {
-    // x and y are automatically casted to non-nullable after null check print(x * y)
+    // x and y are automatically cast to non-nullable after null check print(x * y)
   }
 }